Kwpolska/chriswarrick.com/posts/2013/11/16/managing-tasks.rst

 .. title: Managing Tasks, Chris’ Way
 .. slug: managing-tasks
 .. date: 2013-11-16 15:00:00
+.. tags: LaTeX, GTD
+.. category: Personal
 .. description: My way to manage tasks.
-.. section: Personal
-.. tags: LaTeX, GTD

 `Time management <http://en.wikipedia.org/wiki/Time_management>`_ is hard.
 The best way to do it is to have a task list, also known as a `to-do list